 Okay, we are going to this lack of extension.
 Why is the lack of attachment an issue?
-If we lack that extension, we are missing the “Screw Home Mechanism.”
+If we lack that extension, we miss the “Screw Home Mechanism.”
 So this ends up being the last little bit of the knee, or you end up having rotation in the knee and gliding in the knee going on to reduce the stress on the quadriceps during standing and put a load on the cartilage, menisci, and bones.
-So if we look at it here, when we reach that last little bit of extension, the bag is moved off of the muscles and moved on to the passive structures.
-So it ends up being loaded up on the femur, the tibia, the articular cartilage, and the menisci.
-They take a load and decrease the stress and demand on the muscles and secondarily onto the ligaments.
+So if we look at it here, when we reach that last little bit of extension, the bag is moved off the muscles and moved to the passive structures.
+The pressure is transferred to the femur, tibia, articular cartilage, and menisci.
+They take a load, decrease the stress and demand on the muscles, and secondarily onto the ligaments.

 An example will be if you look at the flamingo.
-When the flamingo stands on one leg, the leg is perfectly loaded, and all the load is being put on the passive structures.
-Some people may think, “Oh, that’s bad.
-You’re not supposed to load up a joint”.
-You’re bringing the joint straight or to neutral; you’re sticking within normal ranges of motion.
-Everyone should be able to control their body weight or at least hold their body weight on one leg.
-If they’re not able to do that statically, it’s going to be difficult for them even to walk if they can’t hold up their weight on one leg.
+When the flamingo stands on one leg, the leg perfectly loads, and all the load puts on the passive structures.
+Some people may think, “Oh, that’s b d.
+You’re not supposed to load up a join.
+You’re bringing the joint straight or to neutral; you’re sticking within normal ranges of motion n.
+Everyone should be able to control their body weight or at least hold their body weight on one l g.
+If they’re unable to do that statically, it will be difficult for them even to walk if they can’t hold up their weight on one leg.

-And then that over activation of the quadriceps and other muscles in the leg, it leads to, you know, fatigue, more susceptibility to injury, and more muscle imbalances.
-So it’s essential to consider that end range extension and look at that end range extension when we’re talking about unloaded, partially loaded, and fully loaded.
+And then over-activation action of the quadriceps and n t muscles leads to, you know, fatigue, more susceptibility to injury, and muscle imbalances.
+So it’s essential to consider that end range extension and look at it when talking about unloaded, partially loaded, and fully loaded.

-Now, I suggest you try this.
-Try to stand on your leg with the knee bent in like 5, 10,15 degrees of flexion and see how it feels for an extended period.
-Try 30 seconds, 1 minute, 2 minutes, and 3 minutes.
-See how it is when those active structures are loaded up for an extended period.
-And then try with the leg entirely straight or maybe a little bit of hyperextension and see how it is and see how those muscular structures are when it comes to, are they relaxed?
+Now, I suggest you try the s.
+Try to stand on your leg with the knee bent in 5, 10,15 degrees of flexion and see how it feels for an extended peri d.
+Try 30 seconds, 1 minute, 2 minutes, and three minutes.
+See how it is when those active structures are loaded up for an extended peri d.
+And then try with the leg entirely straight or maybe a little bit of hyperextension and see how it is and see how those muscular structures are when it comes to, are they relax d?
 And they will be relatively simple.

 Have a great day.